rimelek/learn-docker/pages/advanced/volume-locations.rst

 The "Mountpoint" field in the json is not the path in a container, but the path where the specified device should be mounted at.
 In our case, the device is actually a directory.
-So let's se the content of the mount point:
+So let's see the content of the mount point:

 .. code-block:: bash